Find help if you don't have a Family Doctor or Nurse Practitioner

 Kawartha North Family Health Team, 100 East Street South, Bobcaygeon, K0M 1A0

-This walk-in clinic is first come, first served.
-Tuesdays and Thursdays 5-8pm.
-Is it operated by the Kawartha North Family Health Team and open to all including patients without a doctor or nurse practitioner.
+This walk-in clinic is first-come, first-served.
+Mondays and Thursdays 4pm-7pm in Bocaygeon.
+Is it operated by the Kawartha North Family Health Team and open to all, including patients without a doctor or nurse practitioner.
 The clinic may close to patients before the posted closing times if the clinic is full and/or not able to register any further patients to be seen in time before closing.
+A valid health card is not required to be seen but you must be a Canadian resident.

 Fenelon Falls